sodiboo/niri-flake/docs.md

 - type: `signed integer`
 - default: `180`

+The angle of the gradient, in degrees, measured clockwise from a gradient that starts at the bottom and ends at the top.

+This is the same as the angle parameter in the CSS [`linear-gradient()`](https://developer.mozilla.org/en-US/docs/Web/CSS/gradient/linear-gradient) function, except you can only express it in degrees.

 <!-- sorting key: programs.niri.settings.i.layout.border.inactive.gradient.from -->
 ## `programs.niri.settings.layout.border.inactive.gradient.from`
 - type: `string`

+The starting [`<color>`](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value) of the gradient.

+For more details, see [`layout.border.inactive.color`](#programsnirisettingslayoutborderinactivecolor).

 <!-- sorting key: programs.niri.settings.i.layout.border.inactive.gradient.relative-to -->